jackdeansmith/EnablerTest/README.md

 - Sensitive to specific details, so each scenario can be adapted to be questionable or reasonable

 In each category I generated 30 matched pairs of posts.
-Five for each subcategory.
+Six for each subcategory.

 Data generation follows a three-step process:
 1. Create detailed biographical scenarios with personality profiles for